oolaoluwatobi/bluetech-test/README.md

 - a GET request,
 - and a GET request with a query string to search the database on the backend.

-API Context is used, the data is fetched in a context provider and shared across the app.
+API Context was used, the data was fetched in a context provider and shared across the app.